Skip to content

 LanguageLanguage-specific (go.md, typescript.md)Language-agnostic (dba reviews any SQL)

 Example: Your Go rule pack says "always wrap errors with context."
-Your backend agent reviews a PR and catches a bare return err — even though the rule told Claude not to do this, the agent catches it in review.
+Your backend agent reviews a PR and catches a bare return err — even though the rule told it not to do this, the agent catches it in review.

 Severity model